uv-goswami/uv-goswami/README.md

 ### 🚀 About Me

 I am a **Computer Science undergraduate at the University of Delhi** (Class of 2026) with a passion for building complex systems from the ground up.
-My journey bridges the gap between high-level application development and low-level system architecture.

-Whether it's optimizing SEO for AI Agents using **FastAPI & Gemini**, simulating Blockchain consensus algorithms in **C++**, or building real-time interactive apps with **WebRTC**, I love solving difficult engineering problems.

 ---

 ### 🛠️ Tech Stack